 Hydrocephalus can happen as a result of many different things, and it affects people of all ages.
 Some children are born with it; others develop it as children or adults.

-To relieve pressure on the brain, doctors may opt to implant a shunt — a small tube that allows excess CSF to leave the brain and go someplace else in the body to be reabsorbed.
+To relieve pressure on the brain, doctors may opt to implant a shunt — a small tube that allows excess CSF to leave the brain and be reabsorbed in the body.
 Often, it’s routed to the abdominal cavity.
 This is called a ventriculoperitoneal shunt.

 In some cases, shunts can be avoided altogether, and minimally invasive surgical techniques can be used instead.
 These options require specific conditions to be met, which the specialists at Norton Children’s Hospital will go over with you.